We will be reopening the essay contest in September 2018.

 Students must submit an essay between 800 and 1,000 words on the provided topic below.

-FIRE must receive all entries by January 1, 2015.
-Winners will be announced January 31, 2014.
+FIRE must receive all entries by December 31, 2017.
+Winners will be announced by January 31, 2018.

 One $10,000 first prize, one $5,000 second prize, and three $1,000 runner-up prizes will be awarded for the best essays.
 Four $500 winners will be chosen from the remaining entrants in a drawing.

 Before You Start

 Get to know us!
 The mission of FIRE is to defend and sustain individual rights at America’s colleges and universities.
 These rights include freedom of speech, legal equality, due process, religious liberty, and sanctity of conscience—the essential qualities of individual liberty and dignity.
 In addition to defending the rights of students and faculty, FIRE works to educate students and the general public on the necessity of free speech and its importance to a thriving democratic society.

 Watch The Videos